SiriusUnity3DGameEngine/Udacity-VRDeveloper/VR Musical Puzzle/README.md

 - Download the Google GVR SDK for Unity indicated on the README.md project
 - Open the downloaded project and click the GVR Unity installer and import all
+- Download iTween free from the assets store
 - Build and export the app for your platform

 ### If you see any Unity error follow these steps: